Preface I

 My name is Ernie Valllery.
 I am a mostly retired Louisiana attorney living now in South Coast Massachusetts.

-The academic debate I do not seek to definitively resolve.
+This debate I do not seek to definitively resolve.

 - Why Write This?;